Home » Whole House Surge Protectors Services in Los Angeles

 Maintenance, Indicators, and Replacement

-Surge protective devices absorb energy over time.
-Most units include an indicator light that shows status.
-We recommend a quick visual check during seasonal HVAC maintenance, and after known events such as a storm or an outage.
-If the indicator shows replacement is needed, contact us for a like for like swap and a quick system check.
+Surge protective devices absorb energy over time, and most units include an indicator light that shows their current status.
+We recommend a quick visual check during seasonal HVAC maintenance, and again after any known event such as a storm or an extended outage.
+If the indicator shows the device needs replacement, call us for a like for like swap and a quick system check.
+Any surge protector we install carries our standard workmanship guarantee, so if something goes wrong with the installation itself, you are not paying for a second visit to fix it.

 Costs and Timeline

-Most whole house surge protector installations take about one to two hours once on site, longer if panel access is limited or if grounding needs correction.
-Pricing varies by device rating, panel type, and permit needs.
-Share a clear photo of your main panel and service disconnect when you request an estimate for accurate pricing.
+Most whole house surge protector installations take about one to two hours once our technician is on site, longer if panel access is limited or if grounding needs correction first.
+Pricing depends on device rating, panel type, and whether any permit work is required.
+We do not price this over the phone from a description alone.
+Share a clear photo of your main panel and service disconnect when you request an estimate, and we will give you an accurate number rather than a guess.

-A whole house device reduces surge energy entering the building, which protects every circuit.
-Quality point of use strips are still helpful for sensitive electronics where a long run or shared circuits make equipment more vulnerable.
-The best practice is layered protection, service level plus targeted strips for high value gear like home office equipment and entertainment centers.
+A whole house device reduces the surge energy entering the building at its source, which protects every circuit downstream.
+Quality point of use strips still have a role for individual pieces of sensitive electronics, particularly where a long circuit run makes that equipment more exposed.
+The strongest approach is layered protection, a service level device as the first line of defense plus targeted strips for high value gear like home office equipment and entertainment systems.

-A homeowner in Los Feliz reported repeated failures of a refrigerator control board after storms.
-Our technician found a legacy panel with long feeder runs and loose neutrals in a sub panel.
-We corrected bonding and grounding, installed a Type 2 device with short leads, and labeled the panel.
-The client has had no repeat failures and added protection for a planned EV charger.
+A homeowner in Los Feliz reported repeated failures of a refrigerator control board following storms in the area.
+Our technician traced the problem to a legacy panel with long feeder runs and loose neutral connections in a subpanel, the kind of hidden issue that often does not surface until a panel is actually opened.
+We corrected the bonding and grounding, installed a Type 2 device with short leads, and labeled the panel clearly for future reference.
+The homeowner has had no repeat failures since, and later added the same protection ahead of a planned EV charger installation.

 Frequently Asked Questions